VulcanDthGrip/SMU-Mod-3-Challenge/README.md

 Password allows users to enter specific character lengths, special characters and numbers to generate a password.

 This project included a current html template and the beginning script.js to code.
+This was challenging as I had to look up several differenct resourced to understand the algrithim and how to code it to get the correct results.
+Used the exmaple provided and played with the css until I was able correctly match what was provided.

 ## **Acceptance Criteria
 The following acceptance criteria had to be met prior to moving to PROD: